vit-project/vit/README.md

 Visual Interactive Taskwarrior full-screen terminal interface.

-**IMPORTANT:** VIT 2.x is currently in alpha release, and is looking for testers/contributors.
+**IMPORTANT:** VIT 2.x is currently in beta release, and is looking for testers/contributors.
 The featureset of VIT 1.x has been fully implemented, and the author is already using it for everyday interface with Taskwarrior.
-Still lots of work/refactoring left to polish it for release, though...

 *For VIT 1.3, [visit here](https://github.com/scottkosty/vit/tree/1.3)*